As an Amazon Associate I earn from qualifying purchases

 Both have step by step tutorials with photos.

-For mint jelly, click the photo.
+Read this for mint jelly .
 It's a long process, but well worth it.

 Braised Lamb Shanks with Rosemary and Garlic